ausbin/webzone/content/using-git-to-deploy-a-hugo-blog-atomically.md

 date = "2016-08-14T18:37:12-04:00"
 draft = false
 title = "Using git to Deploy a Hugo Blog...
-Atomically!"
+Atomically!" description = "How I make changes to my blog with minimal effort"
 +++

 For years, I've been meaning to set up a blog, but characteristically I